ITSM Principles: Key Foundations for Successful IT Service Management

 Automating ITSM Workflows for Efficiency

-• ticket routing based on keywords or category,
+• Ticket routing based on keywords or category

-• status updates when conditions are met, and
+• Status updates when conditions are met

 Integrating ITSM with Communication Tools